Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 Reception

 After the harbor tour, the royal couple remained at the Royal Palace for a luncheon with 300 guests in the Vita Havet (White Sea) stateroom.
 Strolling fiddlers and pipers during the meal serenaded the diners.
-Carl Gustaf’s uncle Bertil served as the formal host and gave a speech welcoming Silvia into the family and into her new role as Queen.
+Carl Gustaf’s uncle Bertil served as the formal host and gave a speech welcoming Silvia into the family and her new role as Queen.

 Royal head chef and renowned restaurateur Werner Vögeli prepared the wedding buffet.
 The menu included salmon mousse baked in puff pastry, jellied consommé with caviar, Scottish forest pigeon, foie gras, and wild strawberries and ice cream.
 Croquembouche decorated with pink marzipan flowers served as a wedding cake.